Decompositions of commutative monoid congruences and binomial ideals: Introduction

 The development of binomial mesoprimary decomposition in the latter half of the paper (Sections~\ref{s:aug}--\ref{s:false}) mirrors the first half directly.
-Arithmetic existence statements build on combinatorial ones by exhibiting lifts of statements or requirements concerning equivalent elements under congruences to statements or requirements concerning binomials with nonzero coefficients.
-The combinatorics and arithmetic are so parallel that the coming structural outline works, on the whole, simultaneously for both.
+Arithmetic existence statements build on combinatorial ones by exhibiting lifts of statements or requirements concerning elements equivalent under congruences to statements or requirements concerning binomials with nonzero coefficients.

 It is worth warning the reader at this juncture of the inevitable clash of terminology in translating between combinatorics and arithmetic; see the table in Section~\ref{s:binomial}, which in particular explains the source of our term \emph{mesoprimary} to mean ``between the two occurrences of `primary'\,".
 To aid readers coming from commutative ring theory, the basic notions from semigroup theory are reviewed from scratch (Sections~\ref{s:taxonomy} and~\ref{s:primary}).
 For readers interested primarily in monoids, we complete the entire combinatorial theory in Section~\ref{s:cong}, before starting the arithmetic theory in Section~\ref{s:aug}.